-This management information circular (the "Information Circular") is furnished in connection with the solicitation by management ("Management") of Falcon Oil & Gas Ltd. (the "Corporation"), of proxies to be used at the annual and special meeting (the "Meeting") of shareholders of the Corporation (each a "Shareholder" and collectively, the "Shareholders") to be held at O'Callaghan Stephen's Green Hotel, 1-5 Harcourt Street (off Stephen's Green), Dublin 2, Ireland on 30 September 2013 at 11:00 a.m.
-(Greenwich Mean time "GMT"), for the purposes set forth in the accompanying notice of annual and special meeting (the "Notice").
-Except as otherwise indicated, information herein is given as at 28 August 2013.
+This management information circular (the "Information Circular") is furnished in connection with the solicitation by management ("Management") of Falcon Oil & Gas Ltd. (the "Corporation"), of proxies to be used at the annual and special meeting (the "Meeting") of shareholders of the Corporation (each a "Shareholder" and collectively, the "Shareholders") to be held at The Conrad Hotel, Earlsfort Terrace, Dublin 2, Ireland on 10 December 2014 at 11:00 a.m.
+(Dublin time), for the purposes set forth in the accompanying notice of annual and special meeting (the "Notice").
+Except as otherwise indicated, information herein is given as at 7 November 2014.